CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 GitHub Actions doesn’t just automate your CI/CD pipelines—it supercharges them, making the build, test, and deployment processes feel effortless.
 Plus, with GitHub Actions, you’re not just getting a powerful automation tool; you’re also ensuring your credentials and sensitive data are handled with the utmost security, all within a runner-provided environment that keeps everything running securely.

-### 1. Triggering the Workflow
+Let's see details of the [workflow](https://github.com/CynicDog/archeio/blob/master/.github/workflows/deploy-quarkus-to-gke.yml) to deploy a Quarkus application to GKE.

-The workflow is triggered manually using the `workflow_dispatch` event, allowing you to start the deployment process on demand.
+### Triggering the Workflow

 ```yaml
 on:
   workflow_dispatch:
 ```

-### 2. Setting Environment Variables
+> By using the `workflow_dispatch` event, you can manually trigger the workflow whenever you need to, giving you control over the deployment process.
+While you can certainly add other triggers like `push` or `pull_request`, I prefer to keep it straightforward with just `workflow_dispatch` for a more intentional approach to deployments.
+Of course, as codebase expands, more sophisticated triggering rules will be required.

-Environment variables store project-specific information such as the GCP project ID, GKE cluster name, zone, and deployment name.
+### Configuring Information for the Target Environment

 ```yaml
 env: